-You can do so by transferring ownership of an existing policy designating the Foundation as owner and the beneficiary.
+You can do so by transferring ownership of an existing policy designating the Hockey Canada Foundation as owner and beneficiary.
 You will receive a charitable receipt for the full cash surrender value of the policy along with any accumulated dividends.
-If premiums are still payable you can continue to pay the premiums and receive a tax receipt for each additional premium paid.
+If premiums are still payable, you can continue to pay the premiums and receive a tax receipt for each additional premium paid.

-In cases where you name the Foundation as beneficiary while retaining ownership of the policy no charitable tax receipt is issued.
-However your estate will receive a receipt for the full value of any resulting gift received by the Foundation.
+In cases where you name the Hockey Canada Foundation as beneficiary while retaining ownership of the policy, no charitable tax receipt is issued.
+However, your estate will receive a receipt for the full value of any resulting gift received by the foundation.

-If you would like to make a significant gift to Canadian hockey and still receive income on your assets during your lifetime you can establish a Charitable Remainder Trust.
-This is a gift to the Foundation by means of a trust agreement.
-The CRT can be funded with cash, securities, real estate, or other form of real property deemed to be acceptable by the trustee who manages the trust.
+If you would like to make a significant gift to Canadian hockey and still receive income on your assets during your lifetime, you can establish a Charitable Remainder Trust (CRT).
+This is a gift to the Hockey Canada Foundation by means of a trust agreement.
+The CRT can be funded with cash, securities, real estate or other forms of real property deemed to be acceptable by the trustee who manages the trust.
 Income earned through the trust is paid to you or your beneficiary.
-Upon termination the remainder of the trust is distributed to the Foundation and not subject to probate or other administrative costs.
+Upon termination, the remainder of the trust is distributed to the foundation and not subject to probate or other administrative costs.

 A residual interest gift allows you to make a significant gift of capital property without losing the use of the property during your lifetime.
-By making an irrevocable gift of real estate, a principle residence, or a work of art you can continue to enjoy the use of the property until your death at which time the residual interest passes to the Foundation.
+By making an irrevocable gift of real estate, a principle residence or a work of art, you can continue to enjoy the use of the property until your death, at which time the residual interest passes to the Hockey Canada Foundation.
 You receive a tax receipt for the present value of the residual interest and the gift is not subject to probate.

-If you will not be survived by a spouse, are without children, or have children but have made other arrangements for them, retirement funds can be used to make a gift to the Foundation.
+If you will not be survived by a spouse, are without children or have children but have made other arrangements for them, retirement funds can be used to make a gift to the Hockey Canada Foundation.

-Naming the Foundation as a direct beneficiary of all or a portion of any retirement funds remaining at death will qualify as a charitable donation and generate a charitable receipt to your estate for the market value of plan.
+Naming the foundation as a direct beneficiary of all or a portion of any retirement funds remaining at death will qualify as a charitable donation and generate a charitable receipt to your estate for the market value of the plan.